-A. Policy of the Court Regarding Compensation
+- A. Policy of the Court Regarding Compensation - 1.
 Providing fair compensation to appointed counsel is a critical component of the administration of justice.
-CJA Panel attorneys must be compensated for time expended in Court and time reasonably expended out of Court, and reimbursed for expenses reasonably incurred.

-B. Payment Procedures
+CJA Panel attorneys must be compensated for time expended in Court and time reasonably expended out of Court, and, reimbursed for expenses reasonably incurred. - 2.
+Voucher cuts should be limited to: - a.
+Mathematical errors; - b.
+Instances in which work billed was not compensable; - c.
+Instances in which work was not undertaken or completed; and - d.
+Instances in which the hours billed are clearly in excess of what was reasonably required to complete the task. - B. Payment Procedures - 1.
+Claims for compensation must be submitted on the appropriate CJA form through the Court's eVoucher system.

-- 1. Claims for compensation must be submitted on the appropriate CJA form through the Court's eVoucher system. - 2.
-Claims for compensation should be submitted no later than 45 days after final disposition of the case, unless good cause is shown. - 3.
-The clerk will review the claims for mathematical and technical accuracy and for conformity with Guide, Vol. 7A and, if correct, will forward them for consideration and action by Court. - 4.
-Absent extraordinary circumstances, the Court should act on CJA compensation claims within 30 days of submission, and vouchers should not be delayed or reduced for the purpose of diminishing Defender Services program costs generally or in response to adverse financial circumstances. - 5.
-In cases when the voucher for compensation submitted for services should, in the Judge's opinion, be reduced (except for mathematical corrections), the Division CJA attorney will receive notice from an eVoucher clerk indicating that the claim has been rejected or reduced.
-The Judge who reduced the voucher should indicate or describe the reductions, in order that counsel may supplement his or her claim with additional supporting documentation. - 6.
-The Court, when contemplating reducing a CJA voucher for other than mathematical reasons, may refer the voucher to the Division CJA Committee for review and recommendation before final action on the claim is taken.
-See Section VIII of this Plan. - 7.
+- 2. Courts and presiding judges or their delegate should provide interim reimbursement expenses to counsel at regular intervals in representations exceeding 90 days in duration or \$4,000 in accrued compensation and expense claims. - 3.
+Claims for compensation should be submitted no later than 45 days after final disposition of the case, unless good cause is shown. - 4.
+The clerk will review the claims for mathematical and technical accuracy and for conformity with Guide, Vol. 7A and, if correct, will forward them for consideration and action by Court. - 5.
+Absent extraordinary circumstances, the Court should act on CJA compensation claims within 30 days of submission, and vouchers should not be delayed or reduced for the purpose of diminishing Defender Services program costs generally or in response to adverse financial circumstances. - 6.
+In cases when the voucher for compensation submitted for services should, in the Judge's or Judge's designee opinion, be reduced (except for mathematical corrections), the Division CJA attorney will receive notice from an eVoucher clerk indicating that the claim has been rejected or reduced.
+The Judge, or Judge's designee who reduced the voucher should indicate or describe the reductions, in order that counsel may supplement his or her claim with additional supporting documentation. - 7.
+The Court, when contemplating reducing a CJA voucher for other than mathematical reasons, may refer the voucher to the Division CJA Committee or the CJA Supervising Attorney for review and recommendation before final action on the claim is taken.
+See Section VIII of this Plan. - 8.
 Notwithstanding the procedure described above, the Court may, in the first instance, contact appointed counsel to raise questions or concerns with a claim for compensation.